Furnace Creek 508 Application System

 The Major Taylor Association is also a beneficiary of Furnace Creek 508 and AdventureCORPS.
 The MTA was formed by residents of Worcester, Mass., who became intrigued with the story of the 1899 world champion bicycle racer from Worcester who overcame racial prejudice to become the first internationally acclaimed African-American sports star.
 The organization's mission is to memorialize Major Taylor with a statue on public land in Worcester, in recognition of his athletic achievements and strength of character—his sportsmanship, concern for those less fortunate, devotion to God, and personal struggle for equality.
 We are proud to support the Major Taylor Association and we encourage you to click here and do the same!

 Step Five: Wait.
-According to the schedule outlined on our website, we will notify you or you and your teammates via email whether you are, or are not, confirmed to compete in the Furnace Creek 508.
-If you, or your team, is accepted to compete, you will be emailed the three-page Personal Waiver, Entry Fee Payment Form, and Gear Order Form.
-(Like all Pdf forms, this requires Adobe Acrobat or similar to read and utilize.)
+We will notify you or you and your teammates via email whether you are, or are not, confirmed to compete in the Furnace Creek 508.
+If you, or your team, is accepted to compete, you will be emailed the three-page Personal Waiver and Entry Fee Payment Forms.
 Please TYPE all information on the pages while it is open in your computer, then sign it before mailing it to the race office with the relevant fee.
 Fees may be paid by check or money order only, payable to AdventureCORPS; sorry, no credit cards.
 You will have a limited time to submit the paperwork to AdventureCORPS in order to secure your spot on the race roster.
 If your paperwork is late, you will forfeit your opportunity to compete.

 NOTE: We reserve the right to refuse service to anyone.
 Additionally, due to permit, safety, and operational restrictions that limit the field to approximately 240 entrants, we apologize now that some qualified applicants will not be accepted.
 We appreciate your understanding if you are not invited this year.
 If that's the case, we encourage you to support another racer in the event as this race could not go on without dedicated and competent support crews.